francofaa/hereticsSRD/wildernesswatch.md

 Characters spend time hunting down an animal.
 This requires a +int check of DC 15 and spending one half of current [ammo](Ammo).

-Hunting during **inclement weather** increases this DC by 3 (to 18).
+Hunting during **inclement weather** increases this DC by 3.
 The character must also make a +str save of DC 15 or suffer 1 point of damage.

 On a success, yield 1d6 rations and a trophy, if applicable.
 On a failure, finding the animal once again requires the character to spend another watch (no +int check required) and to spend the remainder of their ammo.
 Otherwise, the animal is lost.